genesiscommunitysuccess/docs/docs/server/starting-from-scratch.md

 So that was easy.
 Now you know what your fields file looks like.

-Fields Code Completion

-Generate the Fields
+## 5. Generate the Fields

 The next project to explore is **trade-101-dictionary-cache**.
-It depends on trade-101-config and contains the generated code based on the configuration.
-To explore the generated code navigate to trade-101-dictionary-cache/target/generated/sources/fields/global/genesis/gen/config/fields/Fields.kt.
-You will find Fields object with pre-generated literals - those are fields that are commonly used in trading applications so they get generated out of the box for faster development (is this true?).
-To see the fields you just added generated you will have to build the project again:
+It depends on **trade-101-config** and contains the generated code based on the configuration.
+To explore the generated code, navigate to **trade-101-dictionary-cache/target/generated/sources/fields/global/genesis/gen/config/fields/Fields.kts**.

+Here, you will find Fields object with pre-generated literals - these are fields that are commonly used in trading applications; they get generated out-of-the box for faster development.
+To see the fields you have just added, you need to build the project again:

-mvn package
+**mvn package**

-Going back to the Fields object you will see the new generated fields at the bottom of the file.
+Go back to the Fields object.
+You can now see the newly generated fields at the bottom of the file.

-New Generated Fields

-Next steps

-Add tables and views
+After this, you will be able to look at your tables and views.